earthly/website/blog/_posts/2021-05-19-repeatable-builds-every-time.md

 excerpt: "I wanted to sit down and write about all the tricks we learned and that we used every day to help make builds more manageable in the absence of Earthly.
 It's kinda like a \"what would you do if you couldn't use Earthly\" article.
 This will hopefully give you some ideas on best practices around build script maintenance, or it might help you decide on whether Earthly is something for you (or if the alternative is preferrable)."
 ---

 *EDIT This post used to be titled **How to not use our build tool**.
-Thanks to Reddit user [musman](https://www.reddit.com/user/musman) for suggesting the current updated title*
+Thanks to reddit user [musman](https://www.reddit.com/user/musman) for suggesting the current updated title*

 In our journey to becoming better software engineers we have learned of various ways in which the team's productivity could be improved.
 We noticed that a focus on build repeatability and maintainability goes a long way towards keeping the team focused on what really matters: delivering great software.
 Many of these ideas helped shape what Earthly is today.
 In fact, the complexity of the matter is what got us to [start Earthly in the first place](https://earthly.dev/blog/the-world-deserves-better-builds/).

 I wanted to sit down and write about all the tricks we learned and that we used every day to help make builds more manageable in the absence of Earthly.
 It's kinda like a "what would you do if you couldn't use Earthly" article.
-This will hopefully give you some ideas on best practices around build script maintenance, or it might help you decide on whether Earthly is something for you (or if the alternative is preferrable).
+This will hopefully give you some ideas on best practices around build script maintenance, or it might help you decide on whether Earthly is something for you (or if the alternative is preferable).

 In this article, we will walk through the 10,000 feet view of your build strategy, then dive into some specific tricks, tools, and techniques you might use to keep your builds effective and reproducible, with other off-the-shelf tools.